HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

 pitch him topos theory as a method of studying $G$-invariant constructions[^1], and I thought I remembered a result that we can get our hands on a [global quotient orbifold][3] $M // G$ by working with a manifold internal to
-$G$-set... but I couldn't find a reference for this, and it turns out it's false.
+$G$-set...
+I couldn't find a reference for this, so I set about trying to prove it myself, and (to nobody's surprise) it's false, haha.

 So my last couple weeks, when I had the energy to do math after picketing, looked eerily like Julia Robinson's famous description of her week:

 <p style="text-align:center;">